by Jimmie O’Chutt

 Please tell your cat that she can’t engage in sexual activity whenever she wants, if you live in Ventura Country, California.
 The law here prescribes a cat to hold a permit before making love with other felines.

-For those with no permission and over the age of four months, our condolences: They have to be spayed or neutered.
+For those with no permission and over the age of four months: They have to be spayed or neutered.

 7) No male cats allowed!
 (Norway)